coq/coq/doc/sphinx/language/core/definitions.rst

    have to be used on *structurally smaller* arguments (for a :cmd:`Fixpoint`) or be *guarded by a constructor* (for a :cmd:`CoFixpoint`).
-The verification that recursive proof arguments are correct is done only at the time of registering the lemma in the environment.
+The verification that recursive proof arguments are correct is done only at the time of registering the lemma in the global environment.
 To know if the use of induction hypotheses is correct at some time of the interactive development of a proof, use the command :cmd:`Guarded`.